Five pipe bombs discovered at premises in Offaly - Offaly Express

+Five pipe bombs found in Edenderry on Wednesday night were viable, it has emerged.

-Investigations are continuing after five suspected pipe bombs were discovered at a premises in Edenderry, Co Offaly.
+Investigations are continuing after the five suspected pipe bombs were discovered in a field behind a house on the Dublin Road, in Edenderry, Co Offaly.

-The bombs were found on the Dublin Road in the town on Wednesday evening, October 9.

 Gardaí requested the Army Bomb Disposal Unit to attend the scene at 9pm.

-Note: UPDATE: Edenderry pipe bombs were found behind house and were viable UPDATE: Edenderry pipe bombs were found behind house and were viable